Key Principles and Goals

 We automatically provision repeatable build environments on powerful cloud build machines when you need them.
 Learn more about how tipi environments are specified: environment

-When launching tipi for the first time tipi1 will be installed at:
+When launching tipi for the first time tipi will setup it's home dir at:

 • On Windows: C:\.tipi\